Advertisement for Social Streets' journalism graduate scheme at Roman Road LDN.

 About the programme

-Month 11 – August break.
-Offices close for four weeks.
+August break.
+Offices close for three weeks.

 FAQs